UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 ### Activity 4
 https://trello.com/b/vhuJJv7S/gdim-32-final-phenomenal
 ### Activity 5
 Found a pot asset and imported it into the sprites folder.
+Created a terrain